BACK INTO THE OCEAN

 I. Oceanic Beloved

 Finnegan’s life, or the life that he relates in Barbarian Days: A Surfing Life (2015), is little more, and needs be nothing more, than a glorious archive of waves, and the surfers with whom he shared them.
 These men, almost always identified by a single name, are discussed as frequently as the waves themselves; each companion sets the tone for the months or years or life-era they spend together.
-(An exception is a man called Bryan Di Salvatore, who gets a last name and is pictured with the author on the jacket cover.)
 And while Finnegan uses words like “domesticity” and “sensuality” rather than “love” to describe these relationships, the strength of the bonds is unmistakable and, at times, beyond language altogether.
 When Finnegan looks back at his mate after catching a particularly sublime surf, the latter’s raised fist is the maximum volume of acknowledgement offered, lest he intrude on the privacy, the hallucinosis, of what Finnegan at one point calls “touching God.”
 Whenever the mates separate, when their surfing life together is torn apart by those other lives they are writing — starting families, building careers, losing parents — they continue their shared living by post; each section of the book is in fact substantially constituted by these now-retrieved correspondences, the writers’ dedication to which easily recalls Freud’s own epistolary devotion.
 In fact, I would like to explore the ways in which Finnegan’s intended, surfing life-story was substantiated by these two unintended lives (the ocean life and the life of male companionship), and what these two other lives might have to do with one another, by suggesting that the same could be said of Freud.
 “There are a few men,” Freud writes in the opening sentences of his late work, Das Unbehagen in der Kultur (1930), “uneasiness in the culture” (better known, through Strachey's curious translation, as Civilization and Its Discontents),

-from whom their contemporaries do not withhold admiration, although their greatness rests on attributes and achievements which are completely foreign to the aims and ideals of the multitude...One of these exceptional few calls himself my friend in his letters to me.
+from whom their contemporaries do not withhold admiration...One of these exceptional few calls himself my friend in his letters to me.
 I had sent him my small book that treats religion as an illusion, and he answered that he entirely agreed with my judgement upon religion, but that he was sorry I had not properly appreciated the true source of religious sentiments.
 This, he says, consists in a peculiar feeling, which he himself is never without, which he finds confirmed by many others, and which he may suppose is present in millions of people.
 It is a feeling which he would like to call a sensation of ‘eternity’, a feeling as of something limitless, unbounded — as it were, ‘oceanic.’
 (64)

 The oceanic feeling, which features prominently in this opening chapter (and nowhere else in Freud’s writing), is summoned as a representation of boundlessness, feeling which has no limit, an endlessly renewable resource.
-Freud is possessed by this turn of phrase; it leaves him “no peace,” he tells the French writer Romain Rolland (the ‘exceptional man’ who calls Freud ‘friend’) in a letter requesting permission to use the term ‘oceanic feeling’ in his book.
+Freud is possessed by this turn of phrase; it leaves him “no peace,” he tells the French writer Romain Rolland (the ‘exceptional man’ who calls himself Freud’s ‘friend’).
 Freud is in some sense disturbed; the phrase itself triggers a kind of signal anxiety, at least enough to subject it to some distancing, defensive process; no sooner does Freud introduce the term than he asserts, “I cannot discover this oceanic feeling in myself” (65).
 Taking this assertion at face value is difficult if for no other reason than how beautifully Freud writes precisely about this category of feeling-experience.
-After all, what are the laws of the unconscious — condensation, timelessness, non-negation, etc. — if not a recipe for boundlessness?
-What is transference if not a dipping of one’s toe in the semi-permeability of selfhood, the watery depths of otherness?
+After all, what are the laws of the unconscious — condensation, timelessness, non-negation — if not a recipe for boundlessness?
+What is transference if not a dipping of one’s toe in the semi-permeability of selfhood, the watery depths of infinity?
 Or to pose the question another way: What happened to Freud’s oceanic feeling?
-And why does he write an essay about it to introduce a book about uneasiness, from which it henceforth disappears?
-Freud’s reader, or a Freudian reader, may perceive, as it were, anxiety talking, an anxiety about the implications for pathology that Freud associated with this part of himself, the part of himself that, among other things, makes deep contact with other people, and in particular with fellow men. “[T]oward the outside, at any rate,” he continues on the next page,
+And why does he write a short essay about it to introduce a book about uneasiness, from which it henceforth disappears?
+Freud’s reader, or a Freudian reader, may perceive, as it were, anxiety talking, an anxiety about the implications for pathology that Freud associated with this part of himself, the part of himself that, among other things, makes deep contact with other people. “[T]oward the outside, at any rate,” he continues on the next page,

 the ego seems to maintain clear and sharp lines of demarcation.
 There is only one state—admittedly an unusual state—in which it does not do this.
 At the height of being in love the boundary between ego and object threatens to melt away.
 (66)

 Freud is claiming that in a particular state, “the height of being in love,” that precious apex, the ego transcends its own limits, mere moments after declaring that he cannot find this feeling in himself.
-Surely Freud is not declaring that he has never experienced this “admittedly…unusual state”; his copious letter-writing to his wife, Martha Bernays — to say nothing of their copious copulating (six children in 8 years) — are indications to the contrary, for starters, to say nothing of the knowingness with which he wrote extensively about the subject.
-Yet if both of his assertions hold, along with the most basic tenets of his metapsychology, we are left to conclude that in the writing of this passage Freud’s lover-self is being kept out of his awareness; that he is, as it were, resisting. (“Let me admit once more that it is very difficult for me to work with these almost intangible quantities,” adds too insistently the author of none other than The Interpretation of Dreams, the inventor of no-touching medicine.)
+Surely Freud is not declaring that he has never experienced this “admittedly…unusual state”; his copious letter-writing to his wife, Martha Bernays — to say nothing of their copious copulating (six kids in 8 years) — are indications to the contrary, for starters, to say nothing of the knowingness with which he wrote extensively about the subject.
+Yet if both of his assertions hold, along with the most basic tenets of his metapsychology, we are left to conclude that in the writing of this passage Freud’s lover-self is being kept out of his awareness; that he is, so to speak, resisting.
 Something threatening, some uneasiness, is being circumnavigated as it appears and emerges from the depths, not quite breaking the surface.